KMochama/SQL-Project-Files-/Lux_Dev_SQL-projects/README.md

 ## 📌 Overview
 This project involves designing and querying a relational database for a secondary school (Nairobi Academy).
-It demonstrates SQL fundamentals including schema design, data manipulation, filtering, and transformation.
+It demonstrates SQL fundamentals, including schema design, data manipulation, filtering, and transformation.

 ---